Corona Rigidity: The origins of rigidity questions in -algebras

 \begin{definition} A \emph{unital extension} of a given unital \cstar-algebra $A$ is a unital injective $^*$-homomorphism $\Phi\colon A \to \cQ(H)$.
 Two extensions $\Phi_1, \Phi_2$ are \emph{unitarily equivalent} if there is a unitary $u \in \cB(H)$ such that $\Ad(\dot u) \circ \Phi_1 = \Phi_2$.
 We define $\Ext(A)$ as the set of all unital extensions of $A$ modulo unitary equivalence.
 Exploiting the fact that $\cQ(H) \oplus \cQ(H) \subseteq M_2(\cQ(H)) \cong \cQ(H)$, one defines the direct sum of two extensions, unique up to unitary equivalence, thus endowing $\Ext(A)$ with a structure of an abelian semigroup. \end{definition}

-With the language of extensions, the classification problem we are discussing can be investigated in a much broader perspective.
-Notice first that, given an essentially normal element $a \in \cB(H)$, by the Gelfand--Naimark duality the unital \cstar-algebra generated by $\dot a$ in $\cQ(H)$ is isomorphic to the abelian \cstar-algebra $C(\sigma_e(a))$.
+With the language of extensions, the classification problem we are discussing can be investigated from a much broader perspective.
+Note first that, given an essentially normal element $a \in \cB(H)$, by the Gelfand--Naimark Duality the unital \cstar-algebra generated by $\dot a$ in $\cQ(H)$ is isomorphic to the abelian \cstar-algebra $C(\sigma_e(a))$.
 The isomorphism sends the identity map on $\sigma_e(a)$ to $\dot a$, and can be thought as a unital extension of $C(\sigma_e(a))$.
 Given two essentially normal operators $a,b \in \cB(H)$ such that $X := \sigma_e(a) = \sigma_e(b)$, asking whether $a \sim_{\cK(H)} b$ translates into verifying that the two unital extensions of $C(X)$ by $\dot a$ and $\dot b$ defined above are unitarily equivalent.
 Hence, the classification of essentially normal operators up to $\sim_{\cK(H)}$ is reduced to the study of $\Ext(C(X))$ (usually simply denoted by $\Ext(X)$), in the particular case where $X$ is a compact subset of $\mathbb{C}$.

-In the seminal paper~\cite{BrDoFi} the authors extend their study to $\Ext(X)$ for $X$ a general compact metrizable space, which by the Gelfand--Naimark duality corresponds to the analysis of $\Ext$ for separable, abelian, unital \cstar-algebras.
+In ~\cite{BrDoFi} the authors extend their study to $\Ext(X)$ for $X$ a general compact metrisable space, which by the Gelfand--Naimark Duality corresponds to the analysis of $\Ext$ for separable, abelian, unital \cstar-algebras.
 They prove that $\Ext(X)$ is always an abelian group, and that it in this setting $\Ext$ is a homotopy invariant, covariant functor, which is moreover a $K$-homology.
-Their work effectively led to the birth of a brand new subject combining \cstar-algebras and algebraic topology, known as extension theory (standard references for this subject are~\cite{blackadar1998k,higson2000analytic}).
+Their work effectively led to the birth of a brand new subject combining \cstar-algebras and algebraic topology, known as extension theory (standard references for this subject are~\cite{blackadar1998k} and \cite{higson2000analytic}).